US PGA Championship Betting Offers 2021

-The 2020 PGA Championship is back in its scheduled May slot this year having moved back to ts original mid-August date last year due to rescheduling in light of the sports shutdown.
-It was originally moved from August in 2019 to prevent a clash with the NFL season.
-The US PGA usually follows the Masters as the second major of the year and from 2021 it will remain in May for the foreseeable future making the Open Championship the last major of the year.
+The PGA Championship is held in May these days having originally been held in August.
+It was moved in 2019 to prevent a clash with the NFL season that damaged TV ratings for the major.
+The US PGA now follows the Masters as the second major of the year and it will remain in May for the foreseeable future making the Open Championship the last major of the year.

 Date | Time (GMT) | Round | Coverage |